If I want my fiber to be dehaired, does it have to be sorted?

-- It will be weighed several times: at intake, after scouring, and after dehairing.
+- It will be weighed at intake, and after dehairing.
 Each “drop” will be weighed and recorded.
 This information will be provided when your fiber is returned to you.

 What information is included in the report that the customer received with their fiber return?

 - Weight after scouring (if that process is performed)

 - Weight of each “end product” – “C” drop, “B” drop, “A” drop, Prime

 What can I expect to see when my fiber is returned to me?

 - Fiber is returned bagged and boxed according to the “C” drop “B” drop, “A” drop, and Prime.